MUKHTAR-02/Cat-Dog-classifier/README.md

 ---

-# 📄 License

-This project is open-source and available under the MIT License.

----

 # 👨‍💻 Author

 Created for educational purposes to help students understand the complete Machine Learning Classification workflow from scratch.